 According to Office blog, SP1 improves the compatibility with Windows 8.1 and Server 2012 R2 and includes fixes for various issues.

 The blog also notes that Office users will begin to get SP1 update notification via Windows Update service within the next 30 days.
 And if you’re running click-to-run (non MSI) version of Office, you will see the update within the next two weeks.
 However, users who can’t wait to install the SP1 can download x86, and x64 versions of Service Pack 1 from the links mentioned at the bottom of this article.

 Just like the Service Packs released before for Windows and Office products, SP1 for Office 2013 includes all previously released updates and fixes to various issues.
 The SP1 for Office 2013 doesn’t add new features to Office programs.
 The SP1 covers Word, Access, Excel, PowerPoint, OneNote, Publisher, InfoPath, Lync, OneDrive for Business, and Outlook applications.

-If you want to install SP1 immediately, depending on the version of Office 2013 version you have installed, download either x86 or x64 version of the SP1 from the link mentioned at the end of post, run the installer, and then follow the straight-forward on-screen instructions to get it installed.
-The download size of 64-bit installer is about 700 MB and 32-bit installer is about 643 MB.
+If you want to install SP1 immediately, depending on the version of Office 2013 version you have installed, download either x86 or x64 version of the SP1 from the link mentioned at the end of the post, run the installer, and then follow the straight-forward on-screen instructions to get it installed.
+The download size of the 64-bit installer is about 700 MB, and the 32-bit installer is about 643 MB.